How can I obtain services?

 Where can I park if I have disability parking?

-All disability parking spaces in the garage are free of charge for people with state disability parking and who have registered with Disability Services.
+All disability parking spaces in the garage are free of charge for people with state disability parking and who have registered with A&AS.
 Disability parking is also available in any disability space on campus except for contract lots.
 The disability spaces in the contract lots have to be purchased.
 Spaces designated as faculty/staff and/or student spaces are also available to students with state disability parking.
-If you have any questions or need clarification, the contact person is Vaneta Harvey in Disability Services.
+If you have any questions or need clarification, the contact person is Vaneta Harvey in A&AS.

 What should I do if I have a temporary impairment and need disability parking?

 Students may apply for temporary state disability parking.
-To apply for a temporary state disability parking hangtag a form which is available on the DS website must be completed by a doctor.
+To apply for a temporary state disability parking hangtag, a form which is available on the A&AS website must be completed by a doctor.
 The completed form must be taken to the Revenue Department.
-If students do not want to apply for a temporary state disability parking hangtag, they may contact the ASU Student Health Center for a placard which allows the student to park in faculty/staff and student parking spaces only.
+If students do not want to apply for a temporary state disability parking hangtag, they may contact the A-State Student Health Center for a placard which allows the student to park in faculty/staff and student parking spaces only.

 Where can visitors with state disability parking, park on campus?